1977 Washington, D.C., attack and hostage taking: In popular culture

 John W. King wrote about the Hanafi siege in his book, The Breeding of Contempt.
 The book chronicles the siege and his family's becoming the first African American family in the Federal Witness Protection Program after the massacre of the Khaalis family.

 The siege is mentioned in Joni Mitchell's song "Otis And Marlena" from her 1977 album Don Juan's Reckless Daughter.
 In the song, the title characters travel "for sun and fun / While Muslims stick up Washington".

 The Jonathan Leaf play The Caterers, which was produced Off Broadway in 2005, portrayed a modern-day version of the siege.

 Filmmaker David Simon reused an anecdote from the siege in his 2020 HBO drama The Plot Against America.
 Simon's father, Bernard Simon, was taken hostage in 1977 while serving as public relations director for B'nai B'rith.
 Tasked with finding food, he noticed that the bologna sandwiches provided by a nearby hotel were not kosher and would therefore be unacceptable to a number of the Jewish hostages.
 According to David Simon, his father joked, "Mayonnaise on white bread?
 I think they're trying to kill us."

 University of Richmond associate professor of journalism Shahan Mufti was awarded the 2020 J. Anthony Lukas Work-In-Progress Award for his manuscript of American Caliph, an account of the 1977 siege.
 The book was published in November 2022 by Farrar, Straus and Giroux.

+In the 2024 Book, Owning Up, a collection of novellas set in Washington, DC, author George Pelecanos uses the Hanafi house murders of 1973 and siege of 1977 as a backdrop in the fourth novella that shares the title with the book.
+The history of the house is known to neighbors and is the subject of conversations between the protagonist and his parents on family car rides.
+The protagonist is a Christian high school student who is dating a Jewish girl.
+Later, the girl’s father is taken hostage during the siege.